 We recommend that you turn on 'automatic updates' in your device's settings, if available.
 This will mean you do not have to remember to apply updates.

 Members of our senior management team were some of the first to sign up to use our new staff device management tools.
-We have also rolled out our protection tools to the following areas:
+We have also rolled out our protection tools across the university.

 Cyber security is not just an IT priority.
 It is the responsibility of everyone in our community.
 I am proud that my executive leadership team stepped forward as early adopters of the new staff data protection tool.
 I signed up myself on day one, and I was genuinely surprised by how quick and easy the process was and continues to be.
 Please do take the time to do this and help strengthen our whole community.